 Surgical Oncology, 30)

 Paediatric Ophthalmology, 31)

 Vitreo Retina, 32)

-Casualty and Emergency Surgery.
+Female Pelvic Medicine and Reconstructive Surgery.
 FCPS part-II examinations are being conducted

 for FCPS in various specialized subjects.

 Membership is offered in the subject of 1) Medicine, 2) Surgery, 3) Paediatrics, 4) Obstetrics & Gynaecology, 5) Ophthalmology, 6) Otolaryngology, 7) Psychiatry, 8) Anaesthesiology, 9) Radiology & Imaging, 10) Radiotherapy, 11) Dermatology & Venereology, 12) Dental Surgery, 13) Forensic Medicine, 14) Family Medicine, 15) Transfusion Medicine and 16) Clinical Pathology.

 Examinations follow delicate evaluation and scoring system that are very unique to this College.
 This helps to produce Fellows and Members with high levels of proficiency to match the needs of medical profession.
 The final Fellowship examination also requires acceptance/ defence of a dissertation/thesis undertaken by the candidates.
 In order to optimize assessment the College has introduced OSPE in part-II preliminary and final examinations in partial replacement of conventional oral and practical examination Exchange of examiners in different specialties exists between the BCPS and the Royal Colleges of UK, Ireland and also with regional countries like Pakistan, India, Srilanka, Thailand, Singapore, Malaysia, Myanmar, Saudi Arabia and Nepal.